-Kutsinta is a Filipino steamed cakes, made with all purpose flour, cassava flour, brown sugar, lye water, annatto seed and topped up with grated coconut.
+Kutsinta is a Filipino steamed cake, made by steaming a cake mixture made with all purpose flour, cassava flour, brown sugar, lye water, annatto seed and topped up with grated coconut.
 Kutsinta (cuchinta) is really scrumptious and popular and you can make this in your home with this recipe.

 Its shiny texture on the outside and a sticky texture inside resulted by lye water that makes this rice cake so surprising for it gives unique kind of texture.
 Some people sprinkle latik (coconut milk curd) or niyog (grated coconut) on top of it to experience adventurous taste giving excitement in every chew on this beautiful gooey rice cake.